-Every year, near the 25th of March, a sailing race from Athens (Faliro) to Hydra is organized.
+Every year, near the greek independence day (25th of March), a sailing race (which marks the beginning of the racing season) from Athens (Faliro) to Hydra is organized.

 The yachts arrive at Hydra with the race committee recording the arrival time of each boat to the port, which of course crowds up.
 Big celebrations follow organized by the Municipality of Hydra with music, food, traditional dancing and lots of local wine!